Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 In recent years, the Golden Visa has been the subject of many debates in the Assembly of the Republic.
 Notably, although it is undoubtedly an instrument of State capitalization, some deputies think that this visa can also cause losses.

-In this sense, we can highlight the main arguments that were defended in parliament:
+In this sense, we can highlight the main arguments that were defended in Parliament:

 In favor of the Golden Visa